ericXin95616/ECS150_FS/REPORT.md

 disk doesn't have enough space.
 The last one tests the erroneous case where user tries to load something that's not disk.
+Note that user should call "make" before executing this bash script.